Frequently Asked Questions

 Antibiotics decrease the passage of diarrheal stools, thereby decreasing fluid losses.
 Antibiotics also result in decreasing the fecal excretion of vibrios.
 However, some strains of V.cholerae are resistant to certain antibiotics, such that the choice of which antibiotic to use is very important.

 Cholera will not occur if people have safe water and safe food.
 Thus, improved water and sanitation is the long term solution to preventing cholera.
-For many developing countries, this goal is a long way off.
+However, for many developing countries, this goal is a long way off.
 In these areas where there is a high risk of cholera, people need to use only safe water, but they should also consider cholera vaccine.

 One study has demonstrated that the risk of cholera can be reduced by about 50% if the household water is filtered through sari material.
 Use of sari filtration is based on the idea that many of the cholera bacteria are attached to plankton and these can be filtered out with the sari material.
 The bacteria which are not attached to plankton can slip through a sari filter easily.
 Thus, this method is worthwhile but it is best used with other water purification methods (e.g. chlorination).

 According to the WHO, countries are said to be endemic for cholera if cholera cases have been reported in 3 out of the previous 5 years.
 An outbreak of cholera occurs when a higher than expected number of cases are reported in a given area for a specific period of time.
 Outbreaks may occur in endemic or non-endemic areas and are more limited in scope compared to epidemics.
 In Africa, some countries appear to have cholera nearly every year, while other countries suffer from outbreaks every few years.

 In areas at risk for cholera, surveillance is critical so that outbreaks can be detected early and control strategies can be employed.